 Authorized Shares.
-Upon the effective date of the 2021 Plan, we will no longer grant awards under our 2015 Plan.
-As of December 31, 2021, options to purchase 3,422,501 shares were outstanding and zero shares of common stock remained available for future grants under our 2015 Plan.
-The options outstanding as of December 31, 2021 had a weighted-average exercise price of \$3.19 per share.
+As of the effective date of the 2021 Plan, we no longer grant awards under our 2015 Plan.
+As of December 31, 2022, options to purchase 2,653,838 shares were outstanding and zero shares of common stock remained available for future grants under our 2015 Plan.
+The options outstanding as of December 31, 2022 had a weighted-average exercise price of \$3.14 per share.

 Plan Administration.
-Our board or a duly authorized committee of our board administers our 2015 Plan and the awards granted under it.
-Our board has delegated concurrent authority to administer our 2015 Plan to the compensation committee under the terms of the compensation committee's charter.
+Our Board or a duly authorized committee of our Board administers our 2015 Plan and the awards granted under it.
+Our Board delegated concurrent authority to administer our 2015 Plan to the compensation committee under the terms of the compensation committee's charter.
 The administrator has the unilateral authority to reprice any outstanding option.
 The administrator may otherwise modify outstanding awards with the consent of any adversely affected participant.